At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 V. Putin

-And already in August 1999, Vladimir Putin became Prime Minister of the Russian Federation.
-This post was offered to him by the President of the Russian Federation Boris Yeltsin.
+And already in August 1999, Vladimir Putin became Chairman of the Government of the Russian Federation.
+Russian President Boris Yeltsin offered him this post.

-Acting President of the Russian Federation
+Acting President Russian Federation

-Before the new year 2000, Russian President Boris Yeltsin invited Vladimir Putin to become acting President.
+Before the New Year 2000, Russian President Boris Yeltsin invited Vladimir Putin to become acting President.

 2000s